Nuo folk religion: Japanese Shinto rituals with Nuo origins

 Japanese Shinto ceremonial hōsōshi at Heian Shrine (2010).

-During the Heian period (794-1185), the Japanese adopted into Shinto many Tang dynasty (618-907) Chinese customs, including the fangxiangshi 方相氏 (the precursor of Nuo priests), known in Japanese as hōsōshi 方相氏, who would lead a funeral procession and exorcise demons from a burial mound.
-This practice was merged with traditional Japanese exorcistic rites such as the Shinto ofuda ("talisman with the name of a kami").
+Heian Japan (794–1185) adopted many Tang Chinese (618–907) customs, including fangxiangshi, the precursor to Nuo priests, Japanese hōsōshi (方相氏).
+These would lead funeral processions and exorcise demons from kofun and, later, mausolea.
+This practice was merged with traditional exorcistic rites such as the ofuda ("talisman with the name of a kami").

 The earliest record was the (c.
-797) Shoku Nihongi history, which mentions a hōsōshi exorcist officiating at the burial ceremonies for Emperor Shōmu (756), Emperor Kōnin (781), and Emperor Kanmu (806).
+797) Shoku Nihongi history, which mentions a hōsōshi officiating at the burial ceremonies for Emperor Shōmu (756), Emperor Kōnin (781), and Emperor Kanmu (806).

-The Kyōgen actor Nomura Mannojō noted that Chinese nuo 儺 practices were the 8th-century source for the Japanese tsuina 追儺 or setsubun ("ritual to exorcise evil spirits on the last day of winter"), and proposed that supernatural power links the Chinese nuo performer fangxiangshi and the Japanese gigaku masked character Chidō 治道 ("govern the way"), who leads a ceremony.
+The Kyōgen actor Nomura Mannojō noted that Chinese nuo 儺 practices were the 8th-century source for the tsuina 追儺 or setsubun ("ritual to exorcise evil spirits on the last day of winter"), and proposed that supernatural power links the fangxiangshi and the Japanese gigaku masked character Chidō 治道 ("govern the way"), who leads a ceremony.
 In Japanese tradition and art, the hōsōshi wears a four-eyed mask rather than the original four-eyed bearskin.